ErpNetDocs/tech/modules/logistics/procurement/setting-cost-when-purchasing-goods.md

 **[End Cost]** = **[Line Amount]** + **[sum of the distributed amounts for the current row]**.

->[!NOTE] : Only [additional amounts](https://docs.erp.net/tech/advanced/document-amounts/index.html) that are
+> [!NOTE]
->marked with Add To Line as True.
-Also, the additional amount may be entered by other **purchase invoices** (for >example - transport purchase invoice).
+> Only [additional amounts](https://docs.erp.net/tech/advanced/document-amounts/index.html) that are marked with Add To Line as True.
+Also, the additional amount may be entered by other **purchase invoices** (for example - transport purchase invoice).

 3. At the end the **[End Cost]** for all rows from p.1 are summed up, the quantities for those rows are summed up and the end cost is divided by those quantities.
 If the quantities are **0** then the unit cost is also **0**.
 Not: When summing up all end costs have to be converted to the currency of the **receiving order**, and all quantities have to be converted to the measurement unit of the **receiving order** row.